This article may contain affiliate/compensation links. For full information, please see my disclaimer.

 • Darwin Hostel (Darwin)

-If you’re looking for the best hotels in Sydney, check out my Sydney hostel guide.
+If you’re looking for the best hostels in Sydney, make sure to check out my Sydney hostel guide for more info.

 Australia is one of those countries you can visit all year round, just make sure to dress for it, as it can get quite cold in the winter months despite being a mostly tropical country and wickedly hot in the summer.
 The best months to travel would be from September and October as the seasons are changing from spring to summer.
 Additionally, I recommend getting a beanie.